 Hope deferred makes the heart sick, but when the desire comes, it is a tree of life.
 Proverbs 13:12

 Hope deferred for too long causes a lot of pain for the bearer; it keeps you going from expectation to expectation without getting the desired result.
 Every day, you hear and read that it is the will of God to give you the desires of your heart according to His will, yet it never seems to materialize.
-Gradually the hope in your heart turns to frustration and discouragement, because your heart can’t understand why it appears that God is hesitant to interfere in the matter.
+Gradually, the hope in your heart turns to frustration and discouragement, because your heart can’t understand why it appears that God is hesitant to intervene in the matter.

-Unrelenting disappointments (hope deferred) in certain areas of your life can so wear you out to a point where you despair to pray or to keep your expectations alive.
+Unrelenting disappointments (hope deferred) in certain areas of your life can so wear you out to a point where you are not willing to pray or keep your expectations alive.
 David got to this point of despair; he lamented, “I am weary with my crying…while I wait for my God,” (Psalm 69:3).
 At such times, you are assailed by a series of temptations – the temptation to quit, to give up on your desire, to distrust the word of God, to become indifferent towards God, to backslide or to look for alternative ways to satisfy your desire your own way.

-Indeed, the heart gets sick when hope is deferred; nevertheless, there is a ‘But’ in the text. “… but when the desire comes, it is a tree of life” in other words, ‘when’ not ‘if’ your desire finally comes, it will bring refreshing and true satisfaction – turn things around.
+Indeed, the heart gets sick when hope is deferred.
+Nevertheless, there is a ‘But’ in the text. “… but when the desire comes, it is a tree of life” in other words, ‘when’ not ‘if’ your desire finally comes, it will bring refreshing and true satisfaction – turn things around.
 In spite of how long a matter has delayed in your life, your day of fulfillment will come, in Jesus name.
 So, you must continually tell yourself that you will see the goodness of God concerning that matter, in this land of the living…

-Lord, give me the strength to resist the temptations that come with delayed expectations.
++ Lord, give me the strength to resist the temptations that come with delayed expectations.